Tulsi Gabbard: Military service

 On October 12, 2015, she was promoted from the rank of captain to major at a ceremony at the National Memorial Cemetery of the Pacific.
 She continued to serve as a major in the Hawaii Army National Guard until her transfer to the 351st Civil Affairs Command, a California-based United States Army Reserve unit assigned to the United States Army Civil Affairs and Psychological Operations Command, in June 2020.

 On July 4, 2021, Gabbard was promoted to the rank of lieutenant colonel, while she was deployed to the Horn of Africa working as a civil affairs officer in support of a special operations mission.
 Next, she was given the command of the 1st Battalion, 354th Regiment, based in Tulsa, Oklahoma.
-She reportedly maintained a top-secret security clearance during her military service.

 Early political career

 Hawaii House of Representatives (2002–2004)

 In 2002, after redistricting, Gabbard (then credited as Tulsi Gabbard Tamayo or simply Tulsi Tamayo) won the four-candidate Democratic primary for the 42nd district of the Hawaii House of Representatives with a plurality of 43% of the vote.
 Gabbard then won the general election with 60.7% of the vote, defeating Republican Alfonso Jimenez.
 At the age of 21, Gabbard became the youngest legislator ever elected in Hawaii's history, and was at the time the youngest woman ever elected to a U.S. state legislature.

 In 2004, Gabbard filed for reelection but then volunteered for Army National Guard service in Iraq.
 Rida Cabanilla, who filed to run against her, called on Gabbard to resign because she would not be able to effectively represent her district from Iraq.
 While she legally would have been allowed to hold her seat, a directive from the Defense Department issued in August 2004 would have forbidden her from voting on bills or fulfilling other duties of her elective office for the duration of her active duty deployment.
-Gabbard announced in August 2004 that she would not campaign for a second term, and Cabanilla won the Democratic primary with 58% of the vote.
+Gabbard did not campaign for a second term, and Cabanilla won the Democratic primary with 58% of the vote.
 State law prevented the removal of Gabbard's name from the ballot.